UXsree/ecart/README.md

 # ecart
-ecart front end using react redux
+ecart front end using react redux  by sree4ps